 Peloton Stock: Is It a Good Buy?

 The COVID-19 pandemic led to the emergence of a handful of retail memes that qualify for the collective time capsule.
 We will remember the brawls over toilet paper.
 We learned that paper towels are among the top household items we rely on as much as toilet paper.
-On a lighter note, we turned our bedrooms and living rooms into gyms, and survey results reveal that we’re not looking back.
+On a lighter note, we turned our bedrooms and living rooms into gyms.

-Although fitness equipment is widely available these days — consumers can order a treadmill on Amazon, for starters — the high-end stationary bikes produced by Peloton became the face of at-home fitness during the pandemic.
-Not surprisingly, Peloton’s stock price has followed suit — moving from $29 per share at its initial public offering in late September 2019 to more than $100 per share about a year into the pandemic.
+Although fitness equipment is widely available these days, the high-end stationary bikes produced by Peloton became the face of at-home fitness during the pandemic.
+Not surprisingly, Peloton’s stock price followed suit — moving from $29 per share at its initial public offering in late September 2019 to more than $100 per share about a year into the pandemic.
 The company also posted a profit for the first time.

-On the surface, Peloton stock looks like a growth story still worth betting on — but there are multiple layers of complexity at play.
+For a while, Peloton stock looked like a growth story with plenty of life left — but as its most recent earnings report shows, there are multiple layers of complexity at play.

 Peloton’s Controversies During a Year of Growth

-Although Peloton’s product offerings have been in demand throughout the pandemic, the company has found itself steeped in struggle.
+Although Peloton’s product offerings were in high demand for the first nine months of the pandemic, the company has found itself steeped in struggle.

 Demand and Supply Problems